Missing woman's husband arrested after carpet found soaked with blood, bleach

-A Missouri man was arrested and charged with evidence tampering in connection to the disappearance of his wife, St. Louis police said Thursday.
+A Missouri man was arrested and charged in connection to the disappearance of his wife, St. Louis police said Thursday.

 The disappearance was initially treated as a missing person report but was reclassified as a homicide, the St. Louis Police Department said in a Facebook post on Wednesday.